Sign in

 SUNJ ENERGY supply professional and honest service.

-I have an Electron that i want powered by a Li-SoCl2 battery instead of the LiPo, as a low self-discharge rate is important.
+I have an Electron that I want powered by a Li-SoCl2 battery instead of the LiPo, as a low self-discharge rate is important.

-I was looking at this battery:
+I was considering this battery:

 EDIT:

-I just saw this thread:
+I recently found this thread:

-Thanks in advance,
+Thank you in advance,

 Michael